On the Anisotropy of Score-Based Generative Models: Directional Biases of Diffusion Models

-As further proof of the flexibility of our proposed average geometry, we now focus our analysis on the DiT architecture \citep{dit}, which is representative of transformer-based diffusion models.
+As further evidence of the flexibility of our framework, we now focus our analysis on the DiT architecture \citep{dit}, which is representative of transformer-based diffusion models.
 The results, shown on the right in Figure \ref{fig:dads}, are also in support of Conjecture \ref{conj:sads}.
-However, as also noted in \citep{ditinductivebiases}, it is clear in this case that the transformer architecture does not induce harmonic representations and the theory of GAHBs does not apply.
-It is also interesting to observe that the DiT geometry exhibits considerable eigen-multiplicity, with larger patch sizes amplifying this, reflecting a looser structure and weaker inductive biases compared to convolutional networks.
-In fact, in Proposition \ref{prop:transformergeometry} we show that the number of transformer tokens, $T$, is an upper bound on the number of distinct eigenvalues of $\mathbf{G}_{\mathcal{F}}$.
-More generally, we refer the reader to Appendix \ref{appendix:commongeometries} for an analytical treatment of geometries of common architectures, noting that a surprising amount of structure can be inferred simply by inspecting the output layers.
+However, as also noted in \citet{ditinductivebiases}, the transformer architecture does not appear to induce harmonic representations.
+It is also interesting to observe that DiT geometry exhibits considerable eigen-multiplicity, with larger patch sizes amplifying this.
+We interpret this as evidence of looser structure and weaker inductive biases compared to convolutional networks.

+In fact, Proposition \ref{prop:transformergeometry} shows that the number of transformer tokens, $T$, is an upper bound on the number of distinct eigenvalues of $\mathbf{G}_{\mathcal{F}}$.
+In general, we refer the reader to Appendix \ref{appendix:commongeometries} for an analytical treatment of geometries of common architectures and we note that a surprising amount of structure can be inferred simply by inspecting the output layers.